puavo-org/puavo-os/README.md

 The exceptions to that are most files under rules/gnome_shell_extensions, which are subject to copyright and license terms specified on the extension files themselves.
 Also, the "jetpipe"-script is taken from The LTSP Project files, and is copyright by Canonical Ltd. (likewise GPLv2+).
+The SSL libraries in rules/primus/files are from the OpenSSL Project and are under Apache License Version 2.0.